 Additional textual evidence that Jesus spoke Hebrew includes the fact that he spoke easily with the Samaritan woman at the well (the Samaritans preserved and spoke Hebrew, not Aramaic; John 4:4-26).
+During his last Passover Seder with his disciples, Jesus knew the traditional Hebrew blessings, prayers, and hymns (Matt.
+26:26-30).
 The title over Jesus' cross was written "in Hebrew" (῾Εβραϊστί) not Aramaic as is sometimes erroneously translated (John 19:20).
 Jesus later spoke to the Apostle Paul in Hebrew (τῇ ῾Εβραΐδι διαλέκτω) on the Road to Damascus (Acts 26:14), and Paul gained the silence of the Jerusalem crowd by addressing them "in the Hebrew tongue" (Acts 21:40; Acts 22:2).

 Unquestionably the Apostle Paul was fluent in Hebrew, since he was educated as a Pharisee in Jerusalem under the Rabbi Gamaliel (Acts 22:3), the grandson of the renowned Jewish sage Hillel the Elder.
 Paul described himself as circumcised on the eighth day, a Pharisee, and a "Hebrew of Hebrews" (Phil.
 3:5).
 Rabbi Sha'ul (as he would have been called) was well-established in the Jewish leadership of his day, and even had a relationship with the Sanhedrin and High Priest of Israel (Acts 9:1-2).
 But even after his conversion on the road to Damascus (Acts 9:1-21), he still identified himself a Jew.
 In Acts 23:6 he confessed, "I am (not "was") a Pharisee."
-Paul also regularly attended synagogue: "He came to Thessalonica, where was a synagogue of the Jews.
-And Paul, as his manner was, went in unto them, and three Sabbath days reasoned with them out of the Scriptures" (Acts 17:1-2).
+Paul also regularly attended synagogue: "He came to Thessalonica, where was a synagogue, and Paul, as his manner was, went in to them, and three Sabbath days reasoned with them out of the Scriptures" (Acts 17:1-2).

 The Dead Sea Scrolls (DSS) of Qumran, known to date from the same general period, reveal an overwhelming preponderance of Hebrew texts.
 These include everything from commentaries to correspondence, from documents to daily rules.
 Scholars have discovered that all commentaries on the Scriptures were written in Hebrew -- none in Aramaic.
 The texts found at Herod's stronghold of Masada are written in Hebrew as well.
 The Talmud regularly distinguishes between Hebrew and other languages, especially Aramaic.
 For example, Tracate Sotah 49b states that either Hebrew or Greek should be used in Israel, but not Aramaic (the Zohar later picked this up and called Aramaic the "language of the evil force").
 Sotah 33a and Shabbat 12b both state that "angels do not understand Aramaic."
 The historian Josephus also makes the distinction between Hebrew and Aramaic in his writings.
 And nearly all of the extant coins that date from the 4th century BC until the Bar Kochba Revolt (AD 135) are embossed in Hebrew (not Aramaic).
 Inscriptions on pottery vessels, tombs, and other items likewise attest that Hebrew was the spoken and written language of the common people.
 Simply put, Hebrew has always been the nationalistic language of the Jewish people.